SergiGuasch/Projects/Data Analysis/Final Project/Final project.md

 ## 5 Check the restaurant with most reviews and webscrape it

-The next part of the project is
+The next part of the project is focus on the restaurant with most reviews in Barcelona.
+So, from this one we have also scrapped all its reviews bearing in mind the description of the review, the date of the review and the rating acording to the reviews of the users of TripAdvisor.

+The restaurant in particular is Cervecería Catalana, and the website of its reviews are in the next url: [Link to the Cervecería Catalana in TripAdvisor website ](https://www.tripadvisor.es/Restaurant_Review-g187497-d782944-Reviews-Cerveceria_Catalana-Barcelona_Catalonia.html)

 ### 2.1.
 Checking for duplicated Values
 Our approach to finding duplicates values was first of all checking the reason why a same id was repeated.
 Due to the fact that we only had data from 2014 and 2015, probably the only reason why a house may be repeated it's because it was sold two times in this period and, therefore, two different prices (but the independent variables remained the same.)
 That's why we decided to only keep the last date transaction info since it's the one that recaps better the actual price of that house.